 As an alternative to KUUK, I’d consider ordering these BPA-free (non-silicone) collapsible food storage containers.
 It looks like this mixed pack has a good range of sizes for a variety of food storage scenarios.

 But even collapsed, these tupperware containers take up a bit of space (in order to make a zero waste kit practical, it needs to be easy to carry around all the time).
-That’s why I just got some reusable silicone bags like these; when not in use I can roll it up and it will take up very little space.
+That’s why I just got some reusable silicone bags like this one; when not in use I can roll it up and it will take up very little space.

 Turns out they’re not as ideal as collapsible tupperware, which, with a full-sized flat bottom is easier to eat out of (for example in street food scenarios).
 So, while the silicone bag is great for packed lunches and snacks, I still keep the collapsible tupperware in my purse.